 Collaborative law is an alternative method of dispute resolution, which must be established before any referral to a court.

-In reality it is a structured process which will be implemented by the parties in certain stages; it relies on the consent and confidentiality of the parties.
+In reality, it is a highly-organized process which will be implemented by the parties at certain stages of the disagreement; it relies on the consent and confidentiality of all the parties involved.

-The principle of the collaborative process is a contractual process undertaken by the parties and the lawyers who are part of the collaborative process, materialised in the form of a participation contract in the collaborative process; the parties are assisted by their lawyers, lawyers who must be trained in the collaborative process to be able to implement it.
-The parties can agree between each other on the possibility of appointing an expert to give guidance to them on a specific point of their disagreement.
+At root, the collaborative process is a contractual process undertaken by the parties and the lawyers taking part in it.
+It is materialised in the form of a participation contract in the collaborative process.
+Each party is assisted by their lawyers, who must be trained in the collaborative process to be able to implement it successfully.
+Both parties can agree on the possibility to appoint an expert to give them guidance on a specific point of their disagreement.

-The purpose of this collaborative process is to seek a negotiated outcome, based on listening and taking into consideration the interests of each party, ensuring that at the conclusion of the process, each party will have re-established dialogue and restored links with the other, thus enabling the relationship to continue.
+The purpose of this collaborative process is to seek a negotiated outcome, based on listening and consideration the interests of each party.
+This is key to ensuring that on reaching the conclusion of the process, each party will have re-established dialogue and restored links with the other, thus enabling a satisfactory working relationship to continue between the two.